openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 The difficulty in achieving this has resulted in falling back to manual processes and checks, and as a result continuing to use waterfall processes.
 To quote Sandeep Johri again, "If you move to Agile development but your testing cycle is still 6 to 12 weeks due to manual testing, you’ll fall right back into a Waterfall mode” ([https://devops.com/devops-chat-continuous-testing-w-sandeep-johri-ceo-tricentis/](https://devops.com/devops-chat-continuous-testing-w-sandeep-johri-ceo-tricentis/)).
 If the testing cycle takes a long time, then developers will be tempted to group together lots of changes to get them tested all together, which is entirely counter to the idea of continuous integration.

-## How can test automation be achieved on z/OS?

-Many organizations have built, or are now building, CI/CD pipelines for their z/OS applications, with considerable success.
-These teams are looking to test automation to help them achieve an efficient pipeline.
-This chapter described an approach to test automation on z/OS, by using a framework for automating tests which offers deep integration with z/OS capabilities.

 # COBOL Check